simple-login/app/CONTRIBUTING.md

 ## Install dependencies

 The project requires:
-- Python 3.10 and [rye](https://github.com/astral-sh/rye) to manage dependencies
+- Python 3.10 and poetry to manage dependencies
 - Node v10 for front-end.
 - Postgres 13+